Anna Zemanová

-Anna Zemanová (née Sedláková; born 12 September 1959 in Topoľčany) is a Slovak environmentalist, folklorist and politician, who has sevrved as a member of the National Council since 2016.
+Anna Zemanová (née Sedláková; born 12 September 1959 in Topoľčany) is a Slovak environmentalist, folklorist and politician, who served as a member of the National Council from 2016 to 2023.

 Life outside of politics

 Zemanová studied geology at the Comenius University, graduating in 1983.
 She worked on the environmental issues in government and NGO sector.

 Political career

 Zemanová became involved in politics in the late 1990s.
 From 2002 to 2006 she served as the major of Vajnory borough of Bratislava.
 In 2012, she joined the Freedom and Solidarity party, which she has represented in parliament since 2016.